agarwalsid/Convolutional-Autoencoder-MNIST/README.md

 # Convolutional-Autoencoder-MNIST
-Convolutional Autoencoder to compress the MNIST dataset
+Convolutional Autoencoder to compress and denoise the MNIST dataset